DeepVisionforAurora/AuroSS/README.md

 ## Data

 The aurora images in this dataset are from the all-sky imagers at the Yellow River Station (YRS).
-And it is used in the paper Automatically sketching Auroral Skeleton Structure in All-sky Image for Measuring Aurora Arcs.
+And it is used in the paper Automatically sketching Auroral Skeleton Structure in All-sky Image for Measuring Aurora Arcs. <br>
 The data source, acquisition instruments, data characteristics, preprocessing methods, and naming conventions of this dataset are detailed at https://doi.org/10.5281/zenodo.10464846.<br>

 ## Reference